eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 A Wallet Provider SHALL ensure that its Wallet Solution receives User consent to complete a re-issuance process that results in a change in the attribute value of the re-issued PID or attestation.

+#### Requirement 11
+A Wallet Provider SHALL ensure that its Wallet Solution supports first time PID or attestation batch issuance with at most one User authentication.

 ### 5.2 High-Level Requirements to be changed